lsst/rtn-125/index.md

 #### 1.3.1 LSST DP2 <--> LSST DP1

 Recall that LSST Data Preview 1 (DP1) was performed with the LSST Commissioning Camera (ComCam), which used only ITL CCDs.
-LSST Data Preview 2 (DP2) was performed with the LSST Main Camerta (LSSTCam), which uses mostly e2v CCDs with a relatively small subset of ITL CCDS.
+LSST Data Preview 2 (DP2) was performed with the LSST Main Camera (LSSTCam), which uses mostly e2v CCDs with a relatively small subset of ITL CCDS.
 During photometric calibration, the DP2 data are placed onto a standard system across the camera focal plane.
 The DP1 and DP2 standard systems differ slightly.
 Thus, for to compare DP1 and DP2 magnitudes and colors most accurately, one should transform from one system to the other.
-Here are the relations to do just that.
+Here are the relations to do that.

 | Conversion                | Transformation Equation                           |   RMS | Applicable Color Range      | QA Plot                                                                                            |